 It is worth noting that expected value is not only used to calculate the value of your calls but also your bets and raises.
 In many situations in poker, you will be faced with a decision between calling with your hand or making a raise, whether for value or as a bluff.

 In such situations, it is important to first figure out the EV of making a call.
-If it is negative or not positive enough, you may be able to increase it by raising instead.
+If it is negative or not positive enough, you may be able to increase it by raising it instead.

 A raise with a drawing hand in some spots may result in your opponent folding a lot of their hands, significantly increasing the amount of chips you make every time you continue with the hand.